alaa-abdelrahim/weather-app/README.md

 - Users can see city weather as default, according to their `IP`.
 - Users can search for many cities all around the world.
+- Users will have suggestions for possiple cities to search on.
 - Users can see the weather of today and the next 5 days.
 - User can see the date and location of the weather.
 - Users can see according to the image for each type of weather.